LucasTuzina/lucastuzina/README.md

 - 🔄 Automation & Clean CI/CD Pipelines
 - ⚙️ Data modeling & relational database performance
 - 🧪 Developer tooling (like [Laranums](https://github.com/LucasTuzina/laranums))

 ---

-### 🚧 Private Work Disclaimer

-> The majority of my professional and personal projects are in private repositories
-> (internal company systems and my own platform **IGNITE**).
-> This profile only reflects a fraction of my actual work.

----